Stormman77/stormman77.github.io/_posts/2024-11-10-3D-Modeling-Tinkercad.md

 ![img](https://github.com/user-attachments/assets/30248b9e-99cd-42b2-8c65-6db9c84a40d9)

 **LVL 8 - Bonus**
-This is the project I found in my tinkercad account back from 2017:
+This is the project I found in my tinkercad account back from 2017.
+It's a parthenon, and it is basically some cubes in the base, columns with smaller columns to create ribs, and a roof:

 ![drawing](https://github.com/user-attachments/assets/7a38d518-9fff-49c3-8841-d7bd62b79c51)